Learn more about our team below.

 Dara Roth Edney

 My name is Jaclyn Swinkels, I'm the current webmaster for Surrogacy in Canada Online.
-The company I work for, The Net Now has worked with Sally for over 10 years.
-In 2009 I began creating the current website with Sally and have continued to work with her ever since.
+I've been working with Sally for over 10 years.
 My role includes maintaining the current site and also working with Sally on updating/adding to various resources on the site.

-I look forward to continuing to assist with the surrogacy.ca website and am excited for what the future brings as far as further developing different features of the site so it continues to be a go-to resource for those interested in surrogacy.
+I really enjoy working with Sally and am excited for what the future brings as far as further developing different features of the site so it continues to be a go-to resource for those interested in surrogacy.